-Nutella would play an important role in the development of a variety of conditions, including abnormal neurological development and certain types of obesity.
+[dropcap]Nutella[/dropcap] would play an important role in the development of a variety of conditions, including abnormal neurological development and certain types of obesity.
 Good sources that support these statements are missing from the article.
-Perhaps because there is no solid research that demonstrates causality between food and the aforementioned disorders.
+Perhaps because there is no solid research that demonstrates [tooltip text=”causality” gravity=”s”]causality means that the ingredient found in Nutella directly causes the condition[/tooltip] between food and the aforementioned disorders.

 How much do I need to eat?